The Labor Standards Advisory Committee (LSAC)

 LSAC Meeting Schedule

-The Microsoft Teams call in information is located below.
+Accommodations and assistance, including language interpretation, are available upon request.
 If you have any questions, please contact the LSAC staff.

 Size: 16 Members, 6 employers, 6 employees, 4 at-large community representatives.
 To the extent practicable, LSAC employer members will be staffed to represent all business size categories as established in Saint Paul Legislative Code Chapter 224 as well as employers and employees impacted by the minimum wage adjustments in Sec.
 224.04.